 The campaigns related to seatbelt usage, dental care, and alcohol control in adults were highly successful, with 15 %, 13%, and 11%

 effect size, respectively.
 At the same time, youth drug and marijuana campaigns had the least success with a 1 to 2% effect size.
 Results showed that it is difficult to reform any behavior once it becomes a habit like a drug and marijuana usage among young adults.

 Digital marketing campaigns provide easy access to a global audience as compare to print marketing campaigns.
 Here we tell you ways to track social media.

 that could be used to improve communication and evaluate results.

 Family planning remains a significant global health initiative as population pressure grows.
 Thus, family planning campaigns prove crucial in not ensuring the health of the mother and child and the economic growth of the community and country.

+Main Kuch Bhi Kar Sakti Hoon, or MKBKSH, which translates to I, A Woman, Can Achieve Anything, by the Population Foundation of India, is one of the many family planning initiatives in India.
+The TV show aims to challenge the socio-cultural social norms that are highly prevalent in Indian society.
 It includes family planning, early marriage, contraceptive use, forced abortions, domestic violence, and gender selection.
 It is a trans-media entertainment-education drive that left an immensely positive effect on its viewers’ perception and behavior.
 However, a lot more investment in SBCC is required to channelize science and tackle the root level issues.

 In India, there is a patriarchal system’s widespread existence.
 Though there are family planning programs initiated by the Indian government, there exists a gap in achieving the required effect.
 Such as skewed budgetary allocation to terminal methods and inadequate focus on training the service providers and Behavioural Change Communication.

 Deep-seated social norms associated with family planning and female health issues, lack of spousal communication require strategic SBCC initiatives.

 Dr. Snyder analyzed the impact of 39 campaigns from 1986 to 2001 on family planning in developing countries using meta-analysis.
 Results showed a positive impact on the individual’s behavioral change outlining the following points for future family planning campaigns and their evaluation.

-Three aspects crucial to campaign planning and assessment include:
+Three aspects crucial to campaign planning and assessment include: Campaign goals:

 For instance, let us take a campaign that asks Indian women to improve their nutritional habits, mostly by eating iron-rich foods to reduce anemia.
 This campaign aims to increase women aged 20 to 50 years in India for over five years.
 This campaign’s objective is the detailed version of the goal, which is increased intake of iron, is quantifiable, and hence can gauge the campaign’s success.
+Outcomes:

 The outcomes of a campaign might be an increase in knowledge or awareness of an issue.
 However, Dr. Snyder recommends the inclusion of behavior changes goals also

 The chances of a campaign becoming more successful is when its population is homogenous.
 A tailormade message impacts more than a non-tailormade one.
 A mixed population may result in a lower success rate.